 Still confused?
 Let us help you out.
 Here’s everything you need to know about very early signs of pregnancy in week 1 and more!

 How Big Is Your Baby At Week 1?

 Since ovulation and conception happen about two or three weeks later, there is no visible embryo in pregnancy week 1.

 During the first week, your body is in preparation mode for the upcoming pregnancy.
 You’ll have your periods during which the uterine lining will shed along with the unfertilised egg from your last cycle.
-Your ovaries will start preparing the egg that will be released at ovulation, after three to seven days of your periods.
+Your ovaries will start preparing the egg that will be released at ovulation, after three to seven days of your period.
 In order to accept the egg (after it is fertilised), the lining of your uterus will begin to thicken.

 And if everything goes according to plan, you will conceive a little before or around the third week.
 Thus, there is no visible 1-week pregnant belly.